Updated on August, 24th 2020

 - Do I ever hallucinate after long periods of drinking?

 If you answered “yes” to one or more of these questions, your drinking habits may be problematic, and you may have alcohol use disorder.
-Instead of being discouraged or scared, just remember that there are many great things that happen when you stop drinking alcohol, and you don’t have to give up fun or freedom to do it.
+Instead of being discouraged or scared, just remember that many great things happen when you stop drinking alcohol, and you don’t have to give up fun or freedom to do it.

 Is There Treatment for Hereditary Alcoholism?